sparrowwallet/frigate/README.md

 **Result**

-A dictionary with the following key/value pairs.
-All historical results **must** be sent before current (up to date) results:
+A dictionary with the following key/value pairs:

 1. A `subscription` JSON object literal containing details of the current subscription:
 - _address_: The silent payment address that has been subscribed to.